danwritecode/promptize-ai-rs/README.md

 # Promptize

 Promptize attempts to solve the issues with context limits when working with AI systems.
-It allows a user to add an attribute to their struct called "Promptize" with a "chunkable" attribute on a specific field.
+It allows a user to add an attribute to their struct called "Promptize" with a "chunkable" attribute on a specific field, along with "model" and "max_chunks" attributes.

 If the prompt exceeds the allowable token size for your model, then the "chunkable" field will be chunked up into equal sized parts that fit within the context limit.